 The goal is to introduce so-called \emph{enriched corrections} that deal with the reduced order without assuming higher regularity than~$A\in L^\infty(\Omega)$.
 For any $v\in \LL$, define the \emph{enriched correction operator}~$\addCorrector v\in W$ as the solution to

+for all $w\in W$. {\begin{remark} The similarity of the enriched correction operator with the classical correction operator comes from the design.
+As the classical correction only deals with the elliptic operator, the enriched correction operator is used in the following to `correct' also the problematic~$L^2$-term with the time derivative of~$u$.
+Here, we first consider an ideal setting, where the enriched operator maps into an infinite-dimensional globally defined space.
+Moreover, we observe that the operator perfectly circumvents reduced convergence rates.

-for all $w\in W$.
-We note the similarity between~\eqref{eq:tildeC_def} and the right-hand side corrections introduced in~\cite{Hellman2017}, though the purpose is completely different.
-In the ideal setting we observe that this operator perfectly deals with the reduced convergence rates. \begin{lemma}[Error of the ideal enriched correction] Consider Assumption \ref{ass:regularity}.
+We also note the similarity between~\eqref{eq:tildeC_def} and the right-hand side corrections introduced in~\cite{Hellman2017}, though the purpose is completely different. \end{remark}}

+\begin{lemma}[Error of the ideal enriched correction] Consider Assumption \ref{ass:regularity}.
 If we choose $p=k-1$ and~$\ell=\infty$, then the projection of $u$ into the multiscale space combined with the enriched correction operator $\tCorrector{u}$ converges optimally,~i.e.,

 \end{lemma}